-While all employees should familiarise themselves and comply with MicroSave's Laptop Policy, as such it should be recognised that computer hardware, software, data, and facilities are valuable resources that need protection from potential destruction, theft, or misuse.
-These resources may also include confidential client or MicroSave information that requires safeguarding.
-It is your responsibility to prevent unauthorised
+While all employees should familiarize themselves and comply with MSC's Laptop Policy, as such it should be recognized that computer hardware, software, data, and facilities are valuable resources that need protection from potential destruction, theft, or misuse.
+These resources may also include confidential client or MSC information that requires safeguarding.
+It is your responsibility to prevent unauthorized access through the use of passwords, or other security codes, and physical security measures (such as using computer cable locks, not leaving computers unattended in cars, and other normal precautions).

-Question: I received a call from a local charity asking for a list of the names and addresses of employees at my office in which I work.
+I received a call from a local charity asking for a list of the names and addresses of employees at my office in which I work.
 May I share this information?

-Answer: No. Sharing MicroSave employee data is a breach of privacy, and hence violates company policy.
+No. Sharing MSC employee data is a breach of privacy, and hence violates company policy.

-Question: How should I dispose of documents that contain confidential or personal information?
+How should I dispose of documents that contain confidential or personal information?

-Answer: You should use a locked disposal bin or shredder.
+Answer You should use a locked disposal bin or shredder.

-Question: My laptop was stolen, but I'm not sure if there was any confidential or personal information on it-what should I do?
+My laptop was stolen, but I'm not sure if there was any confidential or personal information on it-what should I do?

-Answer: All missing laptops must be reported to Administration.
+All missing laptops must be reported to Administration.

-Question: What do I do if I don't know if information I have access to is confidential or personal information?
+What do I do if I don't know if the information that i have access to is confidential or personal information?

-Answer: Please seek clarification from your manager.
+Please seek clarification from your manager.

-Social Media
+Social media

-Social media tools - including blogs, wikis, social networks, video sharing, and community sites, among others continue to change the landscape of the internet as key tools for network building, collaboration, and knowledge sharing, and, as with any tool, both proper and improper uses are possible.
-Company staff are expected to abide by basic standards such as safeguarding confidential information and protecting the MicroSave brand that govern all MicroSave communications, including those made via online collaboration tools.
+Social media tools including blogs, wikis, social networks, video sharing, and community sites, among others continue to change the landscape of the internet as key tools for network building, collaboration, and knowledge sharing, and, as with any tool, both proper and improper uses are possible.
+Company staff are expected to abide by basic standards such as safeguarding confidential information and protecting the MSC brand that governs all MSC communications, including those made via online collaboration tools.

-In the use of all social media, including personal social media where you might not be identified as a MicroSave person, you should be mindful of how you present yourself and treat your audience, as well as perceptions that can be created by use of social media.
-Along with the guidelines and best practices for your use of social media, there are policies the same policies that you already abide by every day at MicroSave that you should apply as you use internal and external social media.
+In the use of all social media, including personal social media where you might not be identified as an MSC person, you should be mindful of how you present yourself and treat your audience, as well as perceptions that can be created by use of social media.
+Along with the guidelines and best practices for your use of social media, there are policies that you must abide by every day at MSC and while using internal and external social media.

-Where you can be identified as a MicroSave person, please ensure that you liaise closely with your Manager before posting in order to protect the company's brand as well as your own personal brand.
+Where you can be identified as an MSC person, please ensure that you liaise closely with your Manager before posting in order to protect the company's brand as well as your own personal brand.

-Communication Systems
+Communication systems

-Our communication systems, including among other things, computers, electronic mail, intranet and Internet access, telephones, voice mail, conferencing systems, and paper documents are the property of MicroSave and/or its subsidiaries, and are to be used primarily for company business purposes.
+Our communication systems, including among other things, computers, electronic mail, intranet, and Internet access, telephones, voicemail, conferencing systems, and paper documents are the property of MSC and/or its subsidiaries, and are to be used primarily for company business purposes.

 You are encouraged to use the internet and e-mail in order to make communications more effective and efficient.
 However, the main purpose of these communications systems is to facilitate business objectives.
 You have a responsibility to maintain and enhance our public image and to use all communication systems in a productive manner.
-The integrity of these communication systems also requires that all personnel secure their personal access information in order to prevent unauthorised access to such systems.
+The integrity of these communication systems also requires that all personnel secure their personal access information in order to prevent unauthorized access to such systems.